rajeski/rajeski/README.md

 •	Developed and executed education strategy by adapting curriculum to implement applied-based pedagogical frameworks—encouraged students to embrace shift in thinking from Confucian thinking to Socratic questioning

-Career Note: Held various Assistant Professor positions in South Korea	March 2011 – December 2017
+Career Note: Held various Assistant Professor positions in South Korea, March 2011 – December 2017

 EDUCATION